 Do you have your credit card numbers memorized and at the ready for some Primark online shopping?
-Unfortunately (or maybe fortunately, if you are in debt) you’re going to have to hold onto your money for just a little longer, because currently it’s not possible to Shop Primark Online.
+Unfortunately (or maybe fortunately, if you are in debt) you’re going to have to hold onto your money for just a little longer, because currently it’s not possible to shop for Primark items online.
 The website for this store offers no way to purchase items or to even browse the entire collection.
 Currently, if you want to buy Primark clothing, you will need to journey to one of their 200+ physical retail locations in the UK and the EU.

 Shopping Primark’s Online Store